 A Tajikistan – Russia by train forum topic tracks changes and trip reports of routes to Moscow.

-Khujand – Samarkand – Moscow: If stopping at Samarkand, you can only buy tickets online for this train on Russian booking sites like Tutu and on the Uzbek Railways website, but not on the train station.
+Khujand – Samarkand – Moscow: Pre-pandemic, if stopping at Samarkand, you could only buy tickets online for this train on Russian booking sites like Tutu and on the Uzbek Railways website, but not on the train station.
+This might no longer be the case.
 Updates welcome here.

 Domestic routes